Shadows of ordered graphs: Introduction

+In other words, a restriction on the value of $|\P_k|$ for one specific value $k \in \N$ allows us to deduce an asymptotic upper bound on $|\P_n|$ as $n \to \infty$.
+It is possible to read out explicit bounds on $|\P_n|$ from the proof in~\cite{BBMorder}; however, these bounds only hold when $n$ is larger than some (again explicit, but very large) function of $k$ and $|\P_k|$.
+This is a common failing in theorems of this type (see, for example,~\cite{BBW1,MT}).

+Corollary~\ref{hered} corrects this shortcoming in the simplest case: when the function $n \mapsto |\P_n|$ is eventually constant.
+The result of Balogh, Bollob\'as and Morris~\cite{BBMorder} says that if $|\P_k| < k$ for some $k \in \N$, then $|\P_n| = c$ for some $c \in \N$, and every sufficiently large $n \in \N$.
+Note that this does not rule out the possibility that $c$ is much larger than $k$, or that $|\P_n|$ exhibits large fluctuations before finally settling down at $c$.
+Corollary~\ref{hered} says that in fact, $|\P_n|$ is decreasing on $[k,\infty)$.
+We remark that this property was by no means inevitable; for example, hereditary properties of words can fluctuate wildly (see Theorem~9 of~\cite{BB}, and also~\cite{Leck}).
+Finally, we note that by Proposition~\ref{ext2} (below), Corollary~\ref{hered} is best possible.

 The rest of the paper is organised as follows.
-In Section~\ref{notasec} we list some of the notation we shall use in the paper, and in Section~\ref{setsec} we prove a lemma on shadows of set systems.
+In Section~\ref{notasec} we describe the extremal examples, and some of the notation we shall use throughout the paper.
+In Section~\ref{setsec} we prove a key lemma on shadows of sets, which may be of independent interest.
 In Section~\ref{typesec} we describe a partition of the ordered graphs on $[n]$ into `types', and use the result of Section~\ref{setsec} to prove a special case of Theorem~\ref{shadow}.
 The most substantial part of the paper is Section~\ref{smallsec}, in which we deal with ordered graphs with many small `homogenous blocks'.
-After all this preparation, the pieces are put together in Section~\ref{proofsec} to prove Theorem~\ref{shadow} and Theorem~\ref{hered}.
-Finally, in Section~\ref{qsec}, we discuss possible avenues for further research, including an extension to general linear speeds.
+After all this preparation, the pieces are put together in Section~\ref{proofsec} to prove Theorem~\ref{shadow} and Corollary~\ref{hered}.
+Finally, in Section~\ref{qsec}, we discuss possible avenues for further research, including a conjectured extension to general linear speeds.